hubmapconsortium/kaggle-2-segmentation/README.md

 Packaging the K2 inference script docker
 1. Base image:

     a.
 Use a nvidia cuda image as a base image.

     b.
 Ensure to use the devel version for further building the docker image on it.

     c.
 The CUDA version that worked for pytorch 1.13 was 11.5
 2. System packages:

   a.
 Always update the apt-get package first

   b.
 Then install the following packages in the same command:

-    i. libblas-dev
+    libblas-dev
-    ii. liblapack-dev
+    liblapack-dev
-    iii. ffmpeg
+    ffmpeg
-    iv. libsm6
+    libsm6
-    v. libxext6
+    libxext6
-    vi. gfortan
+    gfortan
-    vii. git
+    git
-    viii. python3
+    python3
-    ix. python3-dev
+    python3-dev
-    x. python3-pip
+    python3-pip
   c.
 The first 2 packages are required for installing correctly and creating wheels for the
      spams package.
   d.
 System packages 3-6 are necessary for correct installation of opencv-python packages.